- Before buying a home, think about why you want to buy rather than rent.

 "This is a very personal and very big decision,” says Sharma.
 "Make sure buying a home really fits into your current situation and probable future plans."

-When thinking about how much house you can afford, a good rule of thumb is to limit your housing costs—mortgage payments and interest, real estate taxes, and homeowner’s insurance—to 30% of your income.
-Exceeding that could get in the way of paying for necessities like food, clothing, transportation, and medical care.
+When thinking about how much house you can afford, a good rule of thumb is to limit your recurring housing costs—mortgage payments and interest, real estate taxes, and home owners insurance—to 30% of your gross income.
+The US Department of Housing and Urban Development considers families who pay more to be "cost burdened"; such families may have difficulty covering other important expenses.* Exceeding that could get in the way of paying for necessities like food, clothing, transportation, and medical care.

 And then there's the cost of the down payment to consider.
 Ideally, you should put down 20% of the home price.
 A substantial down payment can make qualifying for a mortgage easier and could get you a better interest rate on your loan.
 By putting down at least 20%, you'll also avoid the need for private mortgage insurance (PMI), which is designed to protect the lender in case you default.
 It can be a significant monthly expense.

 Don't let your other savings slip in order to fund your home purchase.
-Make sure you have enough saved to cover three to six months of living expenses in an emergency fund, and that you still have enough left over to make contributions to your retirement savings.
+Make sure you have enough saved to cover 3 to 6 months of living expenses in an emergency fund, and that you still have enough left over to make contributions to your retirement savings.

 Finally, remember that home ownership isn't just about closing the deal.
 Every house needs maintenance and repairs, so you’ll need time and money to throw at them as they crop up.

 If, after carefully weighing the situation, you realize you aren’t ready to buy, there’s no shame in that.
 Home ownership may not be right for you, at least not now.